rrw-zilliqa/dev-portal-2/zq2/docs/endpoints.md

 Chain ids can be found at [chainlist](https://chainlist.org/?search=zilliqa&testnets=true).

-Uptime can be found at [status.zilliqa.com](https://status.zilliqa.com) and you can get API examples from the [api](/api) pages.
+Uptime can be found at [status.zilliqa.com](https://status.zilliqa.com) and you can get API examples from the `versions` pages in the navbar.

-We have several blockchains running.

 ## devnet